Power50015/Bander/README.md

 Plugins:
 - Normalize.css
-- No Framework
+- No Framework included
-- No JS Code
+- No JS Code included

 Support:
 - If you need any help using the file or need special customizing please contact me via my Github or my Website.